 Functional medicine doctors are also leading the charge on these types of practices, notes Lipman.

-If you're looking to gain a more profound, thorough understanding of nutrition science, mbg's Functional Nutrition Coaching Program is the perfect path, designed to equip you with the tools and expertise necessary to learn the field and expand your education.
+If you're looking to gain a more profound, thorough understanding of nutrition science, mbg's Functional Nutrition Training is the perfect path, designed to equip you with the tools and expertise necessary to learn the field and expand your education.

 The bottom line.

 The way food you eat affects your genes' is an ongoing line of inquiry, within the fertile ground of nutrition research.
 Although the field faces some limitations—such as implementing nutrigenomics in everyday life and translating genomic advances into clinical uses—promising research persists.